How to Get an Apartment Rented in New York

 Lease Signing

-Landlords and management companies should have alease with the lease terms clearly stated, details on the security deposit and any interest it accrues, details on utilities, installation of smoke detectors in the unit, and disclosure on lead-based paints.
+Landlords and management companies should have alease with the terms clearly stated, details on the security deposit and any interest it accrues, details on utilities, installation of smoke detectors in the unit, and disclosure on lead-based paints.

 Any other stipulations discussed and agreed upon with the tenant beforehand should be included in additional riders.
 Your tenant(s) should have brought the security deposit (if not previously collected), the first month's rent, and any additional funds that may have been required.

-Commonly two copies are presented.
+Commonly, two copies are presented.

 Preparing the Apartment